Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Register_a_UAI_Image.md

 ### Prerequisites

--   Initialize `cray` administrative CLI.
+* The administrator must be logged into an NCN or a host that has administrative access to the HPE Cray EX System API Gateway
+* The administrator must have the HPE Cray EX System CLI (`cray` command) installed on the above host
+* The HPE Cray EX System CLI must be configured (initialized - `cray init` command) to reach the HPE Cray EX System API Gateway
+* The administrator must be logged in as an administrator to the HPE Cray EX System CLI (`cray auth login` command)
--   Create a UAI image and upload it to the container registry.
-See [Customize End-User UAI Images](Customize_End-User_UAI_Images.md).
+* The UAI image must be created and uploaded to the container registry: [Customize End-User UAI Images](Customize_End-User_UAI_Images.md)

 ### Procedure